Get Ready for an Excellent MOOC Experience

 • The first course exercise will step you through the process to download ArcGIS Pro and install it.
 Your computer must meet the ArcGIS Pro system requirements

-• If you want to complete the exercises using a school or work computer that has ArcGIS Pro installed, you can as long as you're able to use a Named User license and sign in using your temporary ArcGIS Online organizational account.
+• If you want to complete the exercises using a school or work computer that has ArcGIS Pro installed, you can as long as you're able to use a Named User license and sign in using the Esri-provided MOOC ArcGIS Online organizational account.
 Talk with your IT administrator to confirm you can do this.

-• Note: Some courses use ArcGIS Pro 3.x.
+• Note: MOOC exercises are written for ArcGIS Pro 3.x.
 If your organization uses ArcGIS Pro 2.x, complete the hands-on exercises using a home PC or a workplace machine that doesn't have ArcGIS Pro 2.x installed on it.

-• Those who are brand-new to ArcGIS Pro will find it helpful to get familiar with the interface and terminology before the course starts.
+• If you're brand-new to ArcGIS Pro, it's helpful to get familiar with the interface and terminology before the course starts.
 Use this free web course to do that.

 Two screens are better than one.